WHAT DO WE PROVIDE?

 WHAT IS THERE FOR KIDS TO DO?

 Plenty.
 Even the most jaded and screen addicted kid will marvel at the sight of monkeys playing in the trees.
 Bugs, slime, mud, rocks, birds, hermit crabs, the natural world around them will captivate their curiosity.
 Away from the house and garden, kayaking, swimming, surfing, tree climbing, waterfall hikes and zip lining are just some of the incredibly popular activities available.
 This is an ideal place for children to explore and learn about the rainforest.
 Nearly all tours welcome children and, where necessary, babysitting can be arranged.
-However, we should note that due to the open design of the house, we do not recommend it as a good choice for a family with children under the age of 5.
-Parents of small children would not be able to relax!
+However, we should note that, due to the open design of the house, we require all children to be over school age or 5 as the parents of younger children would not be able to relax!

 CAN I USE CREDIT CARDS OR US DOLLARS?